brooklynrail/handbook/_pages/editing-handbook.md

 ---
 layout: page
-title: Editing the Handbook
+title: How to Edit the Handbook
 permalink: /editing-handbook/

 ---

-## How to Edit

 You can use the [editor on GitHub](https://github.com/brooklynrail/handbook/edit/master/README.md) to maintain and preview the content for your website in Markdown files.